babarot/gomi/README.md

 ## Configuration

-In `gomi` you can customize the behavior and styles of `gomi` with YAML.
-Initially the default config such as below will be generated to `~/.config/gomi/config.yaml` when running at first time.
+In `gomi`, you can customize its behavior and appearance using a YAML configuration file.
+When you run `gomi` for the first time, a default config (like the one below) will be automatically generated at `~/.config/gomi/config.yaml`.

 ```yaml
 core: